alexkaufman06/music-builder/README.md

 # Music Builder

-The Music Builder returns musical notes provided a key and an array of intervals.
-This allows it to return chords, scales, or any musical idea using the 12 tones of Western music.
+The Music Builder returns the musical notes for a chord, scale, or any array of intervals.
+It works in any key up to a double flat or sharp within the 12 tones of western music.
 It is highly recommended that you use TypeScript when working with this library.

 ## Installation